How To Live To Be A 100: Move To Sardinia and Start Drinking Cannanou - Casewinelife.com Order Wine Online

 Antioxidant Richness

-One of the strongest selling points of Cannanou wine is its high antioxidant content.
-Antioxidants are compounds that help protect our cells from oxidative stress and damage caused by free radicals.
+One of the strongest selling points of Cannanou wine has traditionally been its high antioxidant content.
+Antioxidants help protect cells from oxidative stress and damage caused by free radicals.
 Research has shown that Cannanou grapes, and by extension, the wine produced from them, are particularly rich in these health-promoting compounds.
-This is result to the way the wine is produced.
 According to Gagliano, "The juice pressed from local Cannanou grapes goes through a long fermentation process while still in contact with its flavonoid-rich seeds and skins to produce a full-bodied and deeply flavorful red wine."

 Resveratrol and Cardiovascular Health